chrissuthy/webpage-sutherland/content/authors/admin/_index.md

   - course: PhD in Statistical Ecology
     institution: University of Aberdeen
     year: 2013
-  - course: MRes in Ecology & Environmental Sustainability
+  - course: MRes in Ecology
     institution: University of Aberdeen
     year: 2009
   - course: BSc in Biological Sciences